 Project managers in a growing small business are approving invoices throughout the month.
 Month-end does not significantly increase the volume of invoices arriving - it increases the urgency of getting the backlog cleared.
 The approval queue that has accumulated throughout the month needs to be worked through before the books can close.

 The practical experience is that project managers, under pressure from multiple directions at month-end, approve invoice queues more quickly than at other times of the month.
 Review time per invoice drops.
-Approval accuracy drops with it.
+Approval accuracy drops with it, increasing the invoice cycle time without improving quality.
 Invoices that would have been questioned mid-month are approved at month-end to clear the queue.

 This is not a workforce problem.
 It is a process design problem.
 When the approval queue accumulates and then needs to be cleared urgently, the incentive structure pushes against careful review at exactly the moment when the most invoices need careful review.